-Students are expected to be seated in the classroom at 7:50 a.m.
-Students arriving between 7:50 a.m.-8:05 a.m. will be documented as tardy.
+Students are expected to be seated in the classroom at 7:45 a.m.
+Students arriving between 7:46 a.m.-8:01 a.m. will be documented as tardy.
 Significant tardy issues will be addressed by the administrators.
 Individual plans for students with significant tardies will be developed with parental involvement.

 It is important that the emergency contact information in Focus is up to date and correct.
 The contact information in Focus is used when determining who should have access to your student in the event the parent cannot be reached.
 Email the SDS with changes that need to be made as needed.

 Getting students in and out of the cafeteria in a timely manner is a complicated task as our cafeteria is at capacity during most of the lunch time.
-In order to set the routines and procedures, there are no lunch visitors the first three weeks of school.
-We encourage parents to be involved but ask parents to eat lunch with their children only on special occasions as space is limited.
+In order to set the routines and procedures with our young students, there are no lunch visitors until the first week of October.
+We encourage parents to be involved, but ask parents to eat lunch with their children only once or twice per month.

 Our aim is for each student to reach the goal of self-discipline and self-responsibility.
 Students are taught what is expected of them in the classroom, on school grounds, on the bus and in common areas of the building.
-Students know the consequences for inappropriate behavior and the rewards for appropriate behavior.
-Our goal is to build a community with mutual respect for students, staff, and parents based on the PBIS model (positive behavior intervention system).
+Early childhood students are learning how to follow the school rules, how to respectfully interact with others, and how to regulate their own emotions.
+These are lessons that are taught throughout the day all year long.
+Our focus is to teach these skills.
+Part of the learning is understanding that there are consequences for inappropriate behavior and the rewards for appropriate behavior.
+A goal of Dobie is to build a community with mutual respect for students, staff, and parents based on the PBIS model (positive behavior intervention system).

 We strive to prevent bullying, however, should an incident occur, we identify and intervene immediately upon the knowledge of the situation.
 We follow the RISD guidelines for bullying as identified in the Richardson ISD Code of Conduct.
 Please review that document (link attached on page 1) to be informed about the process.

 A parent who wants to schedule a conference with a staff member should contact them for an appointment.
 Generally, a teacher will be able to meet with parents or return calls during his/her conference period or after school within 24 hours of a work day.
 It is advised to always contact the teacher about a situation/question before asking another staff member or administrator.
 In most cases, the teacher has more knowledge of a situation or event and can help a parent in a timely manner.
-Teachers are expected to supervise their learning environments and cannot visit with parents for any length of time during the day, except during their conference period, before (prior to 7:30 a.m.) or after (after 3:20 p.m.) school hours.
+Teachers are expected to supervise their learning environments and cannot visit with parents for any length of time during the day, except during their conference period, before (prior to 7:30 a.m.) or after (after 3:00 p.m.) school hours.
 Teachers will not answer their desk phones during school hours while working with students.
 Communication between parent and teacher is an important piece of a student’s success.
-The progress of the child is communicated to the parents by progress reports, report cards, written notices, conferences, and telephone or email communication.
+The progress of the child is communicated to the parents during conferences, and by telephone, email, or SeeSaw.

-Each teacher assigns a locker to every student in the class, two students per locker.
+Each teacher assigns a locker/cubby to every student in the class, two students per locker/cubby.
 All students are expected to keep any personal belongings such as coats or backpacks in them.
-Students are not allowed to bring locks of any kind to use on the lockers.

 Parents of any student who must take prescription or nonprescription medicine during the school day must complete a Parent Physician Request for Administration of Medication form which is available in the clinic.
 All medicine must be kept in the school clinic.